nrosenstein-c4d/c4ddev/docs/content/c4ddev/resources/py4d-imports-howto.md

 import some_module  # The module will live on in sys.modules after the plugin finished loading
 ```

-!!! warn Warning
+!!! warn "Warning"
     Using the naive approach shown above is dangerous and can lead to
     incompatibilties between plugins.

 ## Using the Node.Py Runtime